Emotional and Mental

 Ease into it and be patient.
 When starting something new, are you someone who goes all out for the first few days then loses interest?
 You’re not alone.

-“It’s human nature to go full force into something new and lose energy or interest after a short time,” said Kim Hurst, a training consultant with Best Care EAP.
+“It’s human nature to go full force into something new and lose energy or interest after a short time,” said Dave Dechant, a training consultant with Best Care EAP.
 “The best way to go about change is to think about it as simply making an adjustment.
 For instance, say to yourself, ‘I’m going to adjust my daily routine to make time to read a novel I’ve been wanting to read for 30 minutes every day.’”

 Consistent repetition over time helps build habits.